minhtrung21032002/Java_Script_Learning/README.md

 Remember that everything in javascript is object, if a var = function => it is a function => adding () to call it

+9) Jquerry and DOM
+    Remember to add the DOMContentLoaded in order to use jQuerry properly